 Grand opening of MAGNET’s new headquarters and manufacturing hub in MidtownMAGNET last December announced its plans to move into a new space to become a high-tech inspiration for a sector now providing stable careers in a clean and innovative environment.

-, the new 53,000-square-foot facility in the former Margaret A. Ireland School building, purchased in 2020 from the Cleveland Metropolitan School District (CMSD), will connect people to training and jobs, increase manufacturing innovation, and transform Northeast Ohio factories with advanced technologies.
+Designed by Bialosky Cleveland and it built by The Krill Co., the new 53,000-square-foot facility in the former Margaret A. Ireland School building, purchased in 2020 from the Cleveland Metropolitan School District (CMSD), will connect people to training and jobs, increase manufacturing innovation, and transform Northeast Ohio factories with advanced technologies.

 The $18.5 million imagined building is now MAGNET’s Manufacturing Innovation, Technology & Job Center that will help the company execute its Blueprint for the Future of Manufacturing in Northeast Ohio—a critical component in the vision to transform Northeast Ohio into a global center for smart manufacturing and create 30,000 jobs and boost the regional economy by $40 billion.